drupal-mentoring/pain-points-of-contribution/README.md

 ## Difficult to keep up on IRC
 Note:
-- There is no indication of "this" user is typing so there are 3 people talking together and for example I am asking with someone else.
+- There is no indication of "this user is typing" so there are 3 people talking together and for example I am asking with someone else.
 All this get very confusing.